 Having begun life as a colony established by the Roman Emperor Augustus between 15-10 BC on the small hillock of Mons Taber, Barcelona continued to be part of the Roman Empire for over 400 years.
 An impressive smattering of Roman landmarks and artifacts can still be viewed today, though many have been absorbed into the framework of later buildings and structures.

-Barcelona's Roman sights are centred upon the Barrio Gòtico.
+Barcelona's Roman sights are centered upon the Barrio Gòtico.
 In particular, the area around the La Seu Cathedral and along the edge of Via Laietana, where part of the city walls ran.

 Any Roman-themed trail should culminate in a visit to the Museu d'Historia de la Ciutat (Barcelona City History Museum), which contains a wealth of artifacts from the period.
 Below is a brief guide to the city's chief Roman remains.

 But the very best Roman ruins in the Barcelona area are in Tarragona, a city that is a short train ride along the coast.

 Barcelona was protected by fortified walls with four gateways.
 The quadrangular 4th Century turrets of one of the gateways can be glimpsed at the Puerta del Bisbe on Plaça Nova.
 Here, at the back of the medieval ecclesiastical palace, Casa de l'Ardiaca (Santa Llùcia 1), there's also a modern replica of the aqueducts that once led out into the surrounding countryside from the gateway.

 Remains of another gateway and original Roman paving can be glimpsed on Carrer Regomir at the Pati Llimona Civic Centre, which was also home to Roman Baths.